Technical Analysis is essential for investment success.

 In times of war or political tension, even if the economy is bad, those exploration or developmental stocks dealing with weapons and the military will be perceived as having high value and will become fads as traders flock to those stocks.

-All such technical information is reviewed and used to help accurately predict the right trends for trading before they happen.
+All such fundamental and technical data is reviewed to help identify changes in trends.
+Such data is, therefore, used to help accurately predict the right trends for trading before they happen.

 Charts - technical indicators